HMS Hermes (95)

 In February 1941, the ship supported Commonwealth forces in Italian Somaliland during the East African Campaign and did much the same two months later in the Persian Gulf during the Anglo-Iraqi War.
 After that campaign, Hermes spent most of the rest of the year patrolling the Indian Ocean.
 She was refitted in South Africa between November 1941 and February 1942 and then joined the Eastern Fleet at Ceylon.

 Hermes was berthed in Trincomalee on 8 April when a warning of an Indian Ocean raid by the Japanese fleet was received, and she sailed that day for the Maldives with no aircraft on board.
 On 9 April a Japanese scout plane spotted her near Batticaloa, and she was attacked by several dozen dive bombers shortly afterwards.
 With no air cover, the carrier was quickly sunk by the Japanese aircraft.
 Most of the survivors were rescued by a nearby hospital ship, although 307 men from Hermes were lost in the sinking.

+The wreck of the ship was discovered in the Bay of Bengal some sixty years after she was sunk roughly 45 mile northeast of Batticaloa.

+Hermes is shallow enough to be visited by recreational divers and is frequently visited by tourists.